I-am-Stone/Scrapy_item_loaders/README.md

 Python have thier Offical Documentaion in https://docs.scrapy.org/en/latest/

 <h1>Item Loders</h1>
-In General Item Loaders are Used for filter requried Data from the Data it extracted.
-I will be updating the documentation when I have time.
-For now check the code.
+Generally, item loaders are used to filter out the required data from the extracted data.
+I will update the documentation when I have time